taisei-project/taisei/doc/ENVIRON.rst

    | Default: ``1``
    | *Linux only*

-   If ``1``, enables automatic integration with Feral Interactive's GameMode daemon.
+   If ``1``, enables automatic integration with Feral Interactive’s GameMode daemon.
 Only meaningful for GameMode-enabled builds.

 **TAISEI_REPLAY_DESYNC_CHECK_FREQUENCY**